top of page

 Toy Poodle coat

-Let's talk about coat.
-One of the indisputable advantages of the poodle is its rich, pleasant to the touch non-shedding coat.
-Due to its unique coat, the poodle does not leave hair on your furniture and clothes during shedding.
-Poodles also do not have a specific smell of dog.
-Sounds very attractive, doesn't it?
+One of the undeniable advantages of the Poodle is its rich, pleasant-to-touch, non-shedding coat.
+Thanks to its unique coat, a Poodle doesn’t leave hair on your furniture and clothes during shedding.
+Moreover, Poodles don’t have the typical “doggy smell.”
+Sounds wonderful, doesn’t it?

-Everyone who purchases a puppy from our kennel receives with him a professional flexible slicker brush and comb.
-From the moment your puppy enters your home, you need to train him to groom.
-Before the puppy arrives in a new home, he will have already been washed and lightly trimmed several times.
-He will also be familiar with the brush and comb.
-Your first visit to the groomer should be scheduled in advance, one week after the second vaccination (usually this vaccination is given at 12 weeks).
+Every puppy from our kennel comes with a professional, flexible slicker brush and comb.
+From the moment your puppy arrives home, you should start training it for grooming.
+Before leaving our kennel, your puppy will have already been bathed and lightly trimmed multiple times, and will be accustomed to the brush and comb.
+Your first grooming appointment should be scheduled for one week after your puppy’s second vaccination (usually given at 12 weeks).

 Gingerbreed Toy Poodles